GenomicsAotearoa/Introduction-to-R/docs/00-introduction.md

 button that is just above the first line of your script in the header of the Source pane.

-In the console, we expect to see the following output\*:
+In the console, we expect to see the following output :

-    [1] "/home/dcuser/dc_genomics_r"
+!!! solution ""

-{: .output}
+    `[1] "/home/dcuser/dc_genomics_r"`

-\* Notice, at the Console, you will also see the instruction you executed above the output in blue.
+* Notice, at the Console, you will also see the instruction you executed above the output in blue.

 Since we will be learning several commands, we may already want to keep some short notes in our script to explain the purpose of the command.